 |(2)||Member of the Compensation Committee|

 |(3)||Member of the Nominating and Corporate Governance Committee|

 James Parslow was appointed our Chief Financial Officer on April 3, 2017.
 Mr. Parslow most recently served as Chief Financial Officer, Treasurer and Secretary of World Energy Solutions, Inc., a publicly-traded business-to-business e-commerce company brokering energy and environmental commodities, from 2006 until its acquisition by EnerNOC, Inc. in 2015.
 Since 2015, he has served as an independent consultant providing interim chief financial officer services to multiple emerging technology companies.
-Mr. Parslow is a Certified Public Accountant with more than 25 years of experience serving private and public companies in the alternative energy, online auction, and high-tech manufacturing industries.
+Mr. Parslow is a Certified Public Accountant with 30 years of experience serving private and public companies in the biotech, alternative energy, online auction, and high-tech manufacturing industries.
 He holds an A.B. in Economics and Accounting from the College of the Holy Cross and an M.B.A. with a concentration in Finance from Bentley University.